 Return items to the drawers

 You might find dividers or hanging files to keep things need and orderly.
-You may want to also use small basket to keep writing items or other office supplies together.
+Use a small basket to keep writing items or other office supplies together.
 Don’t forget to place the most frequently used items at the front of your drawer (so you can easily access it).

 Sort through paperwork

 File those items that need to be saved as needed (read more about filing important documents).
 Toss or recycle anything as needed.
 Set your bills aside and make sure they are always kept together in a location where you can find them easily (so you never miss any payments).